 H.B.
 No. 130 proposes the establishment of a DNA testing program by the Texas Department of Public Safety (DPS) for individuals crossing the Texas-Mexico border.
-The bill mandates that the DPS enter into an agreement with the U.S. Department of Homeland Security to conduct DNA tests, including rapid DNA tests, on individuals who are detained or arrested and suspected of engaging in offenses related to human trafficking.
+The bill mandates that the DPS enter into an agreement with the United States Department of Homeland Security to conduct DNA tests, including rapid DNA tests, on individuals who are detained or arrested and suspected of engaging in offenses related to human trafficking.
 The results of these tests must be promptly provided to the Department of Homeland Security for enforcement of federal immigration laws.
-Additionally, the bill requires that biological samples used for testing be destroyed after the results are obtained.
+Additionally, the bill stipulates that biological samples used for testing must be destroyed after the results are obtained.

 Statutes affected: Introduced: ()